 The 2020 Global Peace Index highlights the widening gap between the most peaceful and least peaceful countries.
 For a fourth time in the last five years, the world has witnessed deteriorating peacefulness.
 While eighty-one countries recorded improving peace, eighty others declined.

 Iceland remains the most peaceful nation in the world.
 The country has retained this spot since 2008.
 Completing the top five most peaceful countries are New Zealand, Austria, Portugal, and Denmark.
 On the bottom of the list is Afghanistan for the second straight year.
 Completing the bottom five least peaceful nations are Syria, Iraq, South Sudan, and Yemen.
-Inasmuch as there is no African country on the top five list, some of the countries in the continent recorded an appreciable improvement in peace.
-Keep reading to find out the position of your country on the list.
+Inasmuch as there is no African country on the top five list, some of the countries on the continent recorded an appreciable improvement in peace.

 The 2020 Global Peace Index